 Alternatively, you can also apply for a PAN card offline by following these steps.

-A PAN card is mandatory if you are doing business in India, even if your company isn’t Indian.
-So, take a look at how to apply for a PAN card for your business entity and the documents that you will need.
+A PAN card is mandatory if you do business in India, even if your company isn't Indian.
+So, look at applying for a PAN card for your business entity and the documents you will need.

 - An apostilled copy of the Certificate of Incorporation or Business Registration Certificate or Articles of Incorporation as identity proof.

-- A bank draft of the amount that you have to pay as a processing fee, usually Rs.1,000, in favour of NSDL-PAN or UTIITSL.
+- You have to pay a bank draft of Rs.
+1,000 as a processing fee, usually favouring NSDL-PAN or UTIITSL.